yihleego/trie/README.md

 ## License

-This project is under the Apache 2.0 license.
+This project is under the MIT license.
 See the [LICENSE](LICENSE) file for details.